jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 When she needs it, Jackie knows how to find our help docs and help videos.
 It makes her happy using our product, which makes me happy.

-## SLIDE: VIDEO SEO PAGE

-So at this point, you might be thinking "I get these resources are cool, but what are we talking about exactly?"
-Here is a really concrete example for you.

-Our Video SEO feature is one of those big differentiators and we draw lots of new customers because of it.
-Now that’s awesome, but it’s also one of our most confusing features, because it requires the user to do some outside work in order to be compliant with Google’s restrictions.

-At one point, we were receiving ten to twenty emails a day with folks who were confused by the Video SEO feature, or had missed a step and now it wasn’t working.

-##SLIDE: Video in sidebar

-In 20 minutes, Chris and I shot a video outlining the required Video SEO feature steps, and then we added it to the product page with a call-to-action to read more in our documentation.

-Overnight, those emails disappeared.
-They went to zero.
-That is what’s possible with the heavy ass weights.

-## SLIDE: Stats for Video SEO

-I pull these stats after having that video in the sidebar for few weeks.
-It was definitely getting some watches - and LOOK AT THAT: almost 30 hours of video watched.
-That is a lot of emails and support calls that were solved in a quicker, better way.

 ## SLIDE: MAKE IT FUCKING AWESOME